Last updated: March, 1 2021

 - Location (Country/State/Zip Code)

-- If you are a Customer, in order to process your payment Information, we use PCI-compliant third-party processors, as explained in Payment Processing.
+If you are a Customer, we use PCI-compliant third-party processors, as explained in Payment Processing.
 Payment information is processed by our payment service providers, and we receive a confirmation of payment, which we then associate with your account and any relevant transactions.

 Information We Collect Indirectly

-When you download, use or interact with the Site, even if you do not have an account, we, or authorized third parties engaged by us, may automatically collect information about your use of the Site via your device, some of which is considered personal information.
-“Device and Usage Information” that we collect consists of:
+When you download, use or interact with the Site, even if you do not have an account, we, or authorized third parties engaged by us, automatically collect information about your use of the Site, which consists of:

 Information from Third Parties